pwaller/pyfiglet/README.md

   **A**: You can submit changes to https://github.com/pwaller/pyfiglet/pulls.
-           If you make changes to the kerning/mushing/rendering portion, PLEASE test it throroughly.
+           If you make changes to the kerning/mushing/rendering portion, PLEASE test it thoroughly.
 The code is fragile and complex.
 - **Q**: Where did my font go?

   **A**: It turns out that we didn't have distribution rights for some of the